StevenNunez/tsiege.github.io/source/_posts/2014-10-22-spaghetti-to-object-oriented-javascript.markdown

 I will also be creating JavaScript constructor functions and prototypical methods.
 If you are unfamiliar with these parts of the language see this great [post](http://pivotallabs.com/javascript-constructors-prototypes-and-the-new-keyword/) for clarification.

-All of my ideas on Object Oriented Design Patterns I owe to Sandi Metz and here amazing book POODR.
-While it's written in ruby it's easy for any developer, including novices, to understand.
+All of my ideas on Object Oriented Design Patterns I owe to Sandi Metz and her amazing book POODR.
+While it's written in Ruby it's easy for any developer, including novices, to understand.

 # The Problem I Faced
 Recently, I've been working on a graph feature for [Heat Seek NYC](http://heatseeknyc.com/) that display's a user's temperature readings.
 The graph, in concept, was straightforward enough, it used D3.js to draw a user's temperature readings sent via AJAX as a JSON.
 I hadn't used D3.js before, but there were plenty of tutorials, and sure enough I got a working version.
 The problem was that all the tutorials were piles of spaghetti code themselves, so mine was even worse being a customized version setup by a novice.